-Our six interns will each give a presentation on a topic of their own choice:
+Five of this semester's interns will give a presentation on a topic of their own choice:

-Ralph Housego is a fourth-year student at the University of Sydney studying a Bachelor of Arts/Advanced Studies (Politics and International Relations, Political Economy).
+Dominik Hruby is a fourth-year student at the University of Sydney, studying a Bachelor of Arts/Advanced Studies (International and Global Studies, Marketing).

-Antony Murrell is a fourth-year student at the University of New South Wales, studying a Bachelor of Arts (History/Spanish and Latin American Studies) and a Bachelor of Laws.
+Daniel Yang is a second-year student at the University of New South Wales studying a Bachelor of Social Science with a concentration in Politics and International Relations.

 (For more information, go to the Internships page)

-We will have space for a limited number of participants in-person at the Glover Cottages, tickets to be pre-paid (all in-person attendees must be fully vaccinated against Covid-19 or hold a valid exemption).
+We will have space for a limited number of participants in-person at the Glover Cottages, tickets to be pre-paid.
 Once the limit for in-person attendees is reached, tickets will no longer be sold on the website or at the door.

 Refreshments will be served.